 Welcome back Campers!!

 Due to the recent rise in Covid-19 cases and the Mendocino Woodlands policy on group camps we regret that we can only invite campers ages 12 and older who are fully vaccinated and can provide proof of vaccination.

-located at 1432 San Antonio Ave, Alameda, CA. Franklin Park has a playground and ADA-compliant bathrooms.
+Franklin Park is located at 1432 San Antonio Ave, Alameda, CA. Franklin Park has a playground and ADA-compliant bathrooms.
 Franklin Park has been reserved for this event on July 17th from 1-4 pm.

 The NCUUCC Board voted in January 2021 to create a special committee to inform campers on this project due to the imminent threat of damage to ecological, environmental, economic, and cultural integrity of Mendocino Woodlands via large scale destructive and poorly planned logging.
 The goal of this announcement is to inform you of the planned project, provide additional resources, and ultimately urge you to write emails, letters, and public comments against this logging project and any future projects like it.

 Our ask of you is that you craft a letter to

 Subject: Public Comment Mendocino Timber Harvest Plan THP: 1-20-000173-MEN

 The 1-20-000173-MEN Timber Harvest Plan is an initiative by Cal Fire to log areas adjacent to and on the Little North Fork of the Big River.
 The logging is planned for the Special Treatment Area adjacent to the Woodlands and in the Jackson Demonstration State Forest.
 The Mendocino Woodlands State Park is essentially the road into camp and historic campgrounds.
 The State Park includes a miniscule amount of protected forest land.
 The forested land areas campers regularly hike, bike, and do other activities and are not protected from logging.